Quick start

 Throughout this user guide, we’ll use a banking app called Zephyr Bank, designed by data scientists.
 The app’s chatbot provides customer service support on their website, offering knowledge about the bank’s products, services, and more.

 The Dashboard is the first page you’ll see upon logging in.
-It provides an overview of your project, displaying the number of models, datasets, evaluations, and knowledge bases.
+It provides an overview of your project, displaying the number of agents, datasets, evaluations, and knowledge bases.

-It also features a graph showing the model’s performance over time, measured by two metrics: Conformity and Correctness.
-By default, the bar graph displays Conformity—clicking the Correctness block switches the view to show Correctness data.
+It also features a graph showing the agent’s performance over time, measured by the average success rate of the evaluations.
+The success rate is calculated based on some evaluation metrics, such as Conformity, Correctness, and more.
 We’ll delve into these metrics in more detail in the Evaluations section.

 Additionally, the dashboard lists your most recent evaluations and datasets for quick access.

-Click the “Account” icon in the upper right corner of the screen, then select “Settings”.
-The Settings page allows you to manage your projects and users (if you have the proper access rights).
+First, click on the “Settings” icon on the left panel, this page allows you to manage your projects and users (if you have the proper access rights).

-In the Projects tab, click the “Create project” button.
+In the Projects tab, click on “Create project” button.
 A modal will appear where you can enter your project’s name and description.

 Once the project is created, you can access its dashboard by clicking on it in the list.
 Alternatively, use the dropdown menu in the upper left corner of the screen to select the project you want to work on.

-This section guides you through creating a new model.
+This section guides you through creating a new agent.

 Note

-Models are conversational agents configured through an API endpoint.
+Agents are configured through an API endpoint.
 They can be evaluated against datasets.

-On the Agents page, under the Model tab, click the “New model” button.
+On the Agents page, click on the “New agent” button.

-The interface below displays the model details that need to be filled out.
+The interface below displays the agent details that need to be filled out.

-: The URL of your model’s API endpoint.
-This is where requests are sent to interact with your model.Headers
+• Agent API Endpoint: The URL of your agent’s API endpoint.
+This is where requests are sent to interact with your agent.

 The endpoint should expect an object shape like the following example: